 the person must produce the evidence.

-(2) If the person does not produce the evidence, the person is not authorised to operate an amateur station under this Class Licence.
+(2) If an inspector makes a request mentioned in subsection (1), the person is not authorised to operate an amateur station under this Class Licence.

-(3) Subsection (2) ceases to apply when the person produces the evidence.
+(3) Subsection (2) ceases to apply when the person produces the evidence to the inspector in response to the request.

-Note This section does not require people to present the relevant evidence to an inspector before they begin operating an amateur station under this Class Licence.
-While operating the station, however, it is advisable that they have this evidence with them.
+(4) Subsection (2) does not apply to a person who holds an amateur licence.

 8 Communication by an amateur station

-(1) An amateur station may be operated under this Class Licence to transmit a message solicited from a third party only if the message relates to a disaster and subsections (2) and (3) are complied with.
+(1) An amateur station must not be operated under this Class Licence to transmit a message solicited from another person unless the message relates to a disaster.

-(2) An amateur station must not be operated to transmit a message on behalf of a third party:
+(2) An amateur station must not be operated to transmit a message on behalf of another person:

 (a) enabling any person to obtain a financial gain or other reward, directly or indirectly; or